luthomasoka/FE-Assessment/README.md

 ## Getting Started
 ---
-Make sure you have a local server and browser installed and running on your machine.
+Make sure you have a browser installed and running on your machine.
 Browse to the project's root folder.
-Start the program by serving the page.
+Start the program by serving the index.html file.

 ## Project Structure
 ---